SubhasreeSengupta/jekyll-now/_posts/2017-11-27-project-intro.md

 Here we provide visualizations of the output of our approach:

-1. Spectrogram for original image
+1. Spectrogram for original non-segregated audio file
    ![_config.yml]({{ site.baseurl }}/images/original_spec.PNG)

 2. Spectrogram for Only-voice audio file